-Below you will find a complete list of documents required in the admission procedure for candidates applying on terms applicable to foreigners:
+Below you will find a complete list of documents required from international students in the admission procedure for studies in English:

-- Legalise or apostille your document – read more about legalisation and apostilles below; the legalisation requirement is waived in the case of IB and EB diplomas;
+- legalise or apostille your certificate or diploma – read more about legalisation and apostille below;

-- Submit a sworn translation into Polish of your document (and of its supplement, if applicable) – read more about accepted sworn translations below; the translation requirement is waived in the case of IB diplomas;
+- submit a sworn translation into Polish or English of your certificate or diploma (including its supplement - if applicable) – read more about accepted sworn translations below;

-All documents issued in language other than Polish should be submitted along with their sworn translation into Polish (with the exception of English language certificates and International Baccalaureate diplomas).
+All documents issued in a language other than Polish or English should be submitted along with their sworn translation into Polish or English.

 A sworn translation can be done by:

-If you encounter any difficulties regarding translation into Polish, please contact the Promotion and Admissions Office.
+If you encounter any difficulties regarding translation of your documents, please contact the Promotion and Admissions Office.